Race in Constitutional Convention

 The Dehumanizing Fraction: Three-Fifths

 The three-fifths compromise of Article I, Section 2 was the Constitution's most controversial slavery-related clause.
 It read that "Representatives and direct taxes shall be apportioned among the several states which may be included within this union, according to their respective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians not taxed, three fifths of all other Persons."
 In other words, the number of representatives from each state would be determined by its total white (and assimilated Indian) population, plus three-fifths of its total slave population.
-When a slaveowner's property was assessed for taxes, the government counted three-fifths of his slaves in calculating his total assets.
+When a state was assessed for taxes by the federal government, the population was determined using the three-fifths compromise.

 Many northerners thought slaves who couldn't vote shouldn't count at all; southerners wanted them to count as whole people, although that was a pretty bold argument for them to make, since they simultaneously contended that their slaves were their property, equivalent to a plow, a mule, or a house.
 How could a human being be property at all, let alone the dual embodiment of property and population?
 Then again, white women could not vote either, but they too were counted for purposes of establishing representation—even if they did not have to undergo the horrors and violations of being considered "property."
 The delegates never really dwelled on such questions.
 Instead they struck a bargain between the northern desire to tax the slaveowners for their property, and the southern demand for increased representation since slaves composed such a substantial portion of their population.
 The basic structure of the three-fifths compromise had already been proposed in the Confederation Congress in an amendment that would make population the basis for fiscal requisitions, instead of land values.
 The three-fifths ratio was thus adopted into the Constitution as the means of apportioning representatives and direct taxes.